WildCodeSchool/2209-wns-shamir-city-guide-back/README.md

 ** TESTS **
 To run tests with jest we can use the command `docker compose -f docker-compose.test.yml up`, which create a new database a new volume db_test to save your manipulations.
-If some authorization problems are raised you have to change the folder's owner to root : `sudo chown root 2209-wns-shamir-city-guide-back`,  and you can run the above command again.
+If some authorization problems are raised maybe you have to change the folder's owner to root : `sudo chown root 2209-wns-shamir-city-guide-back`,  and you can run the above command again.
+Once the container is running you can open a new ubuntu terminal and run the command `docker ps` to see all enabled containers and copy the city_guid_server_test container id.
+Then You can run `exec -it containerId bash` to open a bash in the running container.
-To choose wich kind of test you want to launch you can modify at the line 14 of the docker-compose.test.yml the 'command' instruction, you can choose between `npm run test:unit` for unit tests, `npm run test:integration` for integration tests and `npm run test:functionnal` for functionnal tests.
+Now you can choose what type of test you want to run : `npm run test:unit` for unit tests, `npm run test:integration` for integration tests and `npm run test:functionnal` for functionnal/End-To-End tests.
+Ctr + c to leave the tests panel and `exit` to exit the bash in the container.